Sweet Smell of Success (1957, director, Alexander MacKendrick; screenplay, Clifford Odets)

 rendering all those bald-faced images useless

-when faced with post-apocalypse haircut
+when faced with a post-apocalypse haircut

-and hard-on for washing the scum from
+and a hard-on for washing the scum from

 these wretched streets.
 But history suggests,